 A dizzying array of chemical compounds is used in modern food.
-Artificially manufactured dyes, preservatives, flavors, texture enhancers, and fats enhance the way food looks, tastes, and feels.
+Artificially manufactured dyes, preservatives, flavors, texture-enhancers, and fats are used to alter the way food looks, tastes, and feels.
 Considerable debate has raged over the long-term safety of chemical food additives, which are regulated by the Food and Drug Administration (FDA) in the United States.
-The FDA allows the addition of non-nutritive substances as long as the chemical is “generally recognized as safe (GRAS).”
-Certain additives have been banned over time, as the toxic nature of the chemical became known.
+The FDA allows the addition of non-nutritive substances to food so long as the added chemicals are “generally recognized as safe (GRAS).”
+Certain additives have been banned over time as their toxic natures have become more evident.

 Regulation of Food Additives: A Brief History